-As it was in Job’s case, God patiently listened to these accusations against Christ.
-He was confident that his Son would not let him down.
-The Father did not waste time trying to defend his Son.
-This is the same confidence God has in all faithful Christians today.
-Finally God granted the devil permission to find for himself where Jesus belongs.
+As in the case of Job, God patiently listened to these accusations against Christ.
+He was convinced that his son would not disappoint him.
+The Father did not waste time defending his Son.
+It is the same trust that God has in all faithful Christians today.
+Finally, God granted the devil permission to find the character of Jesus for himself.
 God gave Satan permission to tempt Christ!
-If God did not spare his best friend Job, and if he did not spare his only precious and beloved son Jesus, how about us?
-God may permit the devil to tempt faithful Christians today.
+If God did not spare his best friend Job, and if he did not spare his precious and beloved only son Jesus, what about us?
+God can allow the devil to tempt faithful Christians today.
 After God has allowed Satan to tempt Jesus, we come to the most important part of this message.
 What happens next is very puzzled, but it is important for the life of every Christian.
 Now observe this: as he prepared to tempt the Son of God, it was not the devil who went to Jesus.
 It is rather God the Father who brought Christ to the devil to be tempted!

 Hear what the written Word of God says: